History of Uruguay: Recent history, 1986–present

+First Sanguinetti administration (1985–1990)

+In December 1986, the Law on the Expiration of the Punitive Claims of the State was approved.
+This legislation effectively granted amnesty to police and military personnel for crimes committed during the period of military rule.
+In 1989, a referendum was held in which the law was upheld by voters.

 Sanguinetti's economic reforms, focusing on the attraction of foreign trade and capital, achieved some success and stabilized the economy.
 In order to promote national reconciliation and facilitate the return of democratic civilian rule, Sanguinetti secured public approval by plebiscite of a controversial general amnesty for military leaders accused of committing human rights violations under the military regime and sped the release of former guerrillas.

+Lacalle administration (1990–1995)

 The National Party's Luis Alberto Lacalle won the 1989 presidential election and served from 1990 to 1995.
 President Lacalle executed major economic structural reforms and pursued further liberalization of trade regimes, including Uruguay's inclusion in the Southern Common Market (MERCOSUR) in 1991.
 Despite economic growth during Lacalle's term, adjustment and privatization efforts provoked political opposition, and some reforms were overturned by referendum.

+On 24 August 1994, a demonstration organized mainly by left-wing political groups against the extradition to Spain of three Spanish citizens of Basque origin accused of belonging to the Euskadi Ta Askatasuna (ETA) separatist organization took place in Montevideo.
+Violent unrest and clashes between protesters and police broke out in the Jacinto Vera neighborhood, particularly around Hospital Filtro, where the three individuals were being treated after beginning a hunger strike.
+The events resulted in two deaths and hundreds of injuries and have been regarded as the most serious episode of street violence and confrontation with police in Uruguay since the restoration of democracy in 1985.

+Second Sanguinetti administration (1995–2000)

 In the 1994 elections, former President Sanguinetti won a new term, which ran from 1995 until March 2000.
 As no single party had a majority in the General Assembly, the National Party joined with Sanguinetti's Colorado Party in a coalition government.
 The Sanguinetti government continued Uruguay's economic reforms and integration into MERCOSUR.
 Other important reforms were aimed at improving the electoral system, social security, education, and public safety.
 The economy grew steadily for most of Sanguinetti's term until low commodity prices and economic difficulties in its main export markets caused a recession in 1999, which continued into 2002.